Welcome to Huckle Hill Farm

 • Connect people to the landscape and changing seasons.

-Each bloom we harvest, beginning in the early morning light or at dusk—sometimes by headlamp before sunrise—is as close to just-picked freshness as possible.
-When you stop by our welcoming farmstand in Bernardston, MA, “go-a-head”, bring home a bouquet that carries the energy and beauty from the heart of Huckle Hill Farm.
+Each bloom we harvest, beginning in the early morning light or at dusk—sometimes by headlamp before sunrise—is as close to just-picked freshness as possible.“Go-a-head”, bring home a bouquet of fresh blooms that carries the energy and beauty from the heart of Huckle Hill Farm.
 Make someone’s day!

 On what’s called Huckle Hill,